The Difference Between a Good Leader and a Great Leader

 The Difference Between “Good” and “Great” Leaders

-As I have dove deeper into the difference between “good” and “great” leaders, I have found that both types of leaders are operating at a really high level the vast majority of the time.
+As I have dove deeper into the difference between “good” and “great” leaders, I have found that both types of leaders operate at a really high level the vast majority of the time.

-Where the difference lies is in how frequently the “good” versus “great” leaders get emotionally triggered and emotionally react to their situations versus thoughtfully respond to them.
+The difference lies in how frequently the “good” versus “great” leaders get emotionally triggered and emotionally react to their situations versus thoughtfully responding to them.

 I don’t have actual numbers on this, but to demonstrate the point, I might guess that “great” leaders get emotionally triggered 0.10% of the time.
 But, “good” leaders get emotionally triggered 1.00% of the time.
 That 1.00% is a very small percentage, but it is 10 times more frequently than “great” leaders.